lh3/bioawk/README.md

 input/output delimiter.
 When the new functionality is not used, bioawk is intended to behave exactly the same as the original BWK awk.

+The original awk requires a YACC-compatible parser generator (e.g. Byacc or Bison).
+Bioawk further depends on [zlib][zlib] so as to work with gzip'd files.

 ###New functionality

 #####Command line option `-t`